drone-runners/drone-runner-aws/README.md

 # AWS Runner

 This runner provisions EC2 instances in AWS.
-It also sets up SSH access to the instances, and installs git and docker on the instances.
+It also sets up SSH access and installs git.
+The installation of Docker on the instances allows the running of the build in Hybrid mode: where Drone Plugins can run or build steps in container along with build steps on the instance operating system.
 Advanced users can also avail of instance pools to improve build spin up time.

 ## AWS EC2 prerequisites